kubev2v/forklift-console-plugin/packages/types/README.md

   ...
 };
 ```
-can be amually edited to:
+can be manually edited to:

 ``` ts
 export const HostModel = {